Sales Leadership Training

 It's usually because of their Need for Approval or their need to be liked.
 They worry that if they were to say THAT (what we directed them to say) their prospect won't like them anymore.
 The irony is that if they do say THAT (what we directed them to say) their prospects will respond positively and respect them - which leads to them being liked.
 If they say what they're comfortable saying, chances are that they'll simply waste their prospects' time - like they usually do - and the prospect will find them to be just another unmemorable, mediocre, selfish salesperson.

-There are always one or two crucial turning points in every sales cycle where your salespeople must choose between asking the tough question that's called for, or saying what's comfortable for them.
-74% of the sales population will always go for comfort because it's the path of least resistance.
-By doing so, they will sound just like your competition and in your prospects' eyes, become a commodity.
+There are always one or two crucial turning points in every sales cycle where your salespeople must choose between asking the tough question that are called for, or saying what’s comfortable for them.
+74% of the sales population will always go for comfort because it’s the path of least resistance.
+By doing so, they will sound just like your competition and in your prospects’ eyes, become a commodity.
 What do your salespeople choose?
 How will this affect your coaching?